Boyd Marshall: Career

 In 1913 Marshall signed with the Thanhouser Company, one of the first film studios, where he was billed as the "handsomest man in the movies".
 He was paired with Muriel Ostriche to star in a number of film shorts.
 In their first year at Thanhouser, Marshall and Ostriche would star in almost 50 films together.
-In his brief film career, which lasted only 5 years (1913-1917), he appeared on 100 films, the vast majority of them shorts.
+In his brief film career, which lasted only 5 years (1913–1917), he appeared on 100 films, the vast majority of them shorts.
 Eight of those films would be features, including King Lear and The Vicar of Wakefield.
 He left Thanhouser, and the film industry, in 1917.
 His final picture was the feature, When Love Was Blind, which also starred Florence La Badie.

 After leaving film, Marshall returned to the stage, which included performances in a string of mostly successful Broadway shows between 1918 and 1930.
 He would appear in several of those plays with his wife, Mitzi Hajos, the Ziegfeld Follies star, whom he married in 1920.
 His final Broadway appearance would be in 1930's Sari, which also toured the country after its short Broadway run.

 In 1932, he would appear as a co-star alongside Katharine Hepburn in The Bride the Sun Shines On at the Croton River Playhouse, in Harmon-on-Hudson (now Croton-on-Hudson), New York.
 1935 saw Marshall featured in a play titled Cross Ruff, by Noel Taylor, which played at the Masque Theater.

 Personal life

 Marshall met his wife in his first Broadway production after leaving films, Head Over Heels in 1918.
 The two were married on May 21, 1920, in White Plains, New York.
 The two remained married until his death on November 10, 1950.
-He was buried in the family plot in Lakeview Cemetery, in his hometown of Port Clinton, Ohio.
-On her death 20 years later, Hajos would be buried next to her husband.